anthonyshull/vuejs-training/README.md

 }
 ```

-That makes available the `Alert` object we imported as the `<vue-alert>` tag in our template.
+That makes available the `Alert` object we imported as the `<alert>` tag in our template.
 Let's add it.

 ```html
 <!--- /app/views/boards/index.html.erb -->